We can help you with regulatory compliance

 - Impersonation patterns

-- Documentation of possible threats (potential attacks with description of attack behavior)
+- Documentation of possible threats (potential attacks with the description of attack behavior)

 5. Risk analysis

-The final phase is to analyse the results of the threats, and to identify any residual risks.
-Typically in an evaluation process it is the residual risks which are of interest, as this shows what you can’t control for.
+The final phase is to analyse the results of the threats and to identify any residual risks.
+Typically in an evaluation process, it is the residual risks that are of interest, as this shows what you can’t control for.